kkeundotnet/kkmarkdown/README.md

 ### Unsafe mode

 There is *unsafe mode* that can be used when the markdown source is trustworthy.
-See the syntax document for supported syntax in the unsafe mode:
+See below for supported syntax in the unsafe mode:
 <https://github.com/kkeundotnet/kkmarkdown/blob/master/syntax.md>

 In shell: